eriko-valence/ivl-fota-server-test-clone/infrastructure/README.md

 ```

 ## Setup Terraform workspace
 - Create a new workspace if you don't yet have one for the environment (e.g., dev) you will be deploying.
-For exmaple:
+For example:
 ```
 terraform workspace new dev
 ```